A smooth complex rational affine surface with uncountably many real forms: Preliminaries

 Thanks to Harbourne~\cite[{Cor.~(1.4)}]{MR875372}, at most one of $\Aut_{\C}^{\ast}(X)$ and $\Aut_{\C}^{\#}(X)$ can be infinite.
 As a subgroup of $\Aut(\easy{Pic}(X))$, the group $\Aut_{\C}^{\ast}(X)$ is always countable; if it is infinite, then $\Aut_{\C}^{\#}(X)$ is finite, and thus $\Aut_{\C}(X)$ is countable.
 Therefore, $H^1(\Gal(\mathbb{C}/\mathbb{R}), \Aut_{\C}(X))$ is countable, too.
 If $\Aut_{\C}^{\ast}(X)$ is finite, then the action of any automorphism of $X$ on $\Pic(X)$ is necessarily of finite order.
 But that means that the logarithm of the spectral radius of the induced map on $\Pic(X) \otimes_{\Z}\R$ has to be $0$, meaning any automorphism of $X$ has zero entropy.
 In this situation, a result by Benzerga~\cite[{Theorem~$2.5$}]{MR3473660} implies that $X$ has only finitely many real forms.
 This proves the claim. \end{proof}

 The general statement of any smooth complex projective variety having at most countably many pairwise nonisomorphic real forms can be found in~\cite{labinet}.
-We can furthermore exploit Theorem~\ref{thm: Borel and Serre Galois cohomology} to discuss the case of affine curves:

-\begin{proposition} Let $C$ be a smooth complex affine or projective curve.
-Then $C$ has finitely many real forms up to isomorphism. \end{proposition} \begin{proof} Consider first a smooth complex projective curve $C$ and denote by $g(C)$ its genus.
-If $g(C)=0$, then $C \cong \PP^1_{\C}$, which, by for example Proposition~$1.1$ in Russo~\cite{MR1954070}, has precisely two real structures up to equivalence, implying that the first Galois cohomology set contains only two elements.
-If $g(C)=1$, then $C$ is an abelian variety, for which by Borel and Serre~\cite{MR181643} we find that $H^1(\Gal(\C/\R), \Aut_{\C}(C))$ is finite.
-Now, for $g(C) \geq 2$, by the Riemann-Hurwitz formula, Natanzon~\cite{MR509374} or Bujalance, Gromadzki and Singerman~\cite{MR1165047}, the automorphism group $\Aut_{\C}(C)$ is finite, and thus $H^1(\Gal(\C/\R), \Aut_{\C}(C))$ is, too.
-This proves the claim for the projective case.
+Therefore, rational affine surfaces are the first instance where we may have uncountably many pairwise nonisomorphic real forms.